Schefferville: History

 In 1986, the town ceased to exist and dissolved as an incorporated legal entity; the town was incorporated again in 1990.
 Some houses and public facilities were demolished, while other parts of the infrastructure were added to the Matimekosh Reserve.
 Many of the remaining houses in the town are used as company housing by businesses active in the iron industry.

 Geography

 One of the two only municipalities (with Fermont) on the territory of the Caniapiscau RCM, Schefferville owes its existence to mining.
-Located in the heart of the Labrador peninsula, between Knob and Dauriat lakes, 200 km from Labrador City and 533 km north of Sept-Îles, to which it is still connected by the railway.
+Located in the heart of the Labrador peninsula, between Knob and Dauriat lakes, 200 km (125 miles) from Labrador City and 533 km (331 miles) north of Sept-Îles, to which it is still connected by the railway.